VIEWVIEWVIEW/blog/README.md

 | `npm run preview`      | Preview your build locally, before deploying     |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

-## Interesting things

-### Search

-Hit CTRL + K to open the search bar.
-It uses Minisearch as a search engine and is implemented in [Solid.js](https://www.solidjs.com/).